 The path is not very hard, but it involves climbing and descending over stones.
 Most people, including children, will have no problem completing it.
 But if you have knee problems or other health limitations, you should reconsider it.

 This rock formation reminds Hexagon (Meshushim) pool route, which is by the way not far away.
 Search for “Nahal Meshushim Nature Reserve” if you are interested in visiting it.

 Gamla is described in Talmud as a walled city dating from the time of Joshua (Bronze age).
-It is assumed the Talmud depicts it this way because a fortified settlement, later destroyed, existed here during early Bronze Age.
+It is assumed the Talmud depicts it this way because a fortified settlement, later destroyed, existed here during the early Bronze Age.
 The ruined city was resettled during the Hellenistic period (mid-second century BCE).

 According to Josephus, the city was built on a slope of a very steep hill surrounded by cliffs.
 It could only be reached from one side and only by one trail, the same as today.

 Such a location was excellent from the defense perspective.
 It was good until ancient Greek invented catapults.
 And here, you can see a catapult model used by Romans pointing toward the city entrance.

 The Great Revolt

 Gamla joined the revolt against the Romans in 66 CE.
 Just before the uprising, the inhabitants, led by Josephus Flavius, commander of the Galilee rebellion, fortified city walls.
 Vespasian at the head of three Roman legions and reinforcements besieged the city.
 Here is the full story from Wikipedia: